Metaphor: ReFantazio: Plot

 After Louis Guiabern assassinates Hythlodaeus V, the Resistance sends Will and Gallica to find rhoag mercenary Arvid Grius.
 Along the way, they meet clemar and former noble Leon Strohl da Haliaetus, and Will awakens to the power of Archetypes.
 That night, after meeting Grius, Will travels in his dreams to the mystical library Akademeia and meets More, the enigmatic author of a novel he always carries with him.

 Grius, who was present the night the prince was attacked, infers that Louis cast the curse and that killing him will break it.
 Upon returning to the capital of Grand Trad, the party plans to assassinate Louis at the king's funeral.
 During the event, Louis arrives and makes a claim to the throne; however, the palace levitates into the sky with the king's face carved into the rock beneath it.
 Hythlodaeus' spirit announces that his successor will be chosen based on popular support.
 Grius attacks Louis, but the Royal Magic stops him, protecting Louis as a popular candidate for king.
 Louis kills Grius and sends the necromancer Zorba to retrieve the Royal Sceptre from beneath the palace.
 Will and Strohl recruit roussainte Eiselin Hulkenberg, a former Kingsguard who served the prince, and defeat Zorba, who falls to his presumed death while the Royal Sceptre levitates into the palace.
 The party decides to participate in the Tournament for the Throne, a competition organized by Forden and the Church that is rigged to favor Forden, to gain Louis' support so they can infiltrate his inner circle and steal the curse's formula.

 The first task calls for the head of a monster, and the party decides to take the head of a rogue knight who is kidnapping children.
 They confront the knight, eugief Heismay Noctule, but learn that Sanctist priestess Joanna, distraught after the murder of her child, was feeding the town's children to a human and framed him for it.
-Heismay convinces Joanna to confess her crimes, resulting in her execution.
+Heismay convinces Joanna to confess her crimes, resulting in her execution, and humiliating Forden.
 Afterwards, Louis accepts Will's request to serve under him.
 During a soiree, Will steals the curse's formula and recruits nidia performer and undercover Resistance agent Juani "Junah" Cygnus.